 Green Holidays - Enjoy Exmoor's Great Outdoors

-Exmoor has a growing reputation as a leading sustainable touirsm destination.
-You too can play a part in lookign after this special landscape.
+Exmoor has a growing reputation as a leading sustainable tourism destination.
+You too can play a part in looking after this special landscape.
 Enjoy the great outdoors – on foot, bike, bus or steam train.
 Stay at green accredited accommodation and enjoy local produce in tranquil and friendly surroundings.

 Exmoor offers the perfect environment for enjoying yourself outdoors and leaving your car at your accommodation base.
 The unique Moor Rover bus service will collect you and drop you off, with your bike or dog, at your chosen destination to enable a linear or circular walk whilst the ExploreMoor website has a choice of self-guided walks based on local public transport written by experienced local guides.

-So unspoilt is Exmoor that you can still see the Milky Way with the naked eye on a clear night.
+Exmoor is so unspoilt that you can still see the Milky Way with the naked eye on a clear night.
 Exmoor National Park was the very first International Dark Sky Reserve to be designated in all of Europe and only the second in the world!
 It is an excellent place to see the heavens without light pollution from street lights and towns.

 Exmoor National Park Partners

-If you're after a distinctive experience from a provider that is committed to looking after this special landscape and helping you to understand and enjoy it then look out for Exmoor National Park Partners.
+If you're after a distinctive experience from a provider that is committed to looking after this special landscape and helping you to understand and enjoy it then look out for Exmoor National Park Partners in the Green Holidays section.
 These businesses have been recognised for their commitment to the area in five key areas:

 Supporting a thriving living landscape; Connecting people and place; Working towards a sustainable future; Working together for Exmoor and; Communicating the message